 Winter weather is hard on both car and driver, but the summer heat presents a whole different set of challenges.
-No longer do you have to worry about having enough traction to make it up that hill, but you do have to worry that your car's cooling system can handle a mile long climb in 100+ degree heat.
+No longer do you have to worry about having enough traction to make it up that hill, but you do have to worry that your car's cooling system can handle a mile-long climb in sweltering heat.
 You may not have to worry about the cold lowering the cranking output of your battery, but you do have to worry about a hot engine compartment literally boiling the battery, for a similar effect.

-Read on, and we'll give you the short list of things you should check out before the kids start summer vacation.
+Read on, and we'll give you the short list of things you should check out before the kids start summer holidays.

 You change your oil regularly, right?
 These days, most cars have a little reminder computer that tells you when to get your oil changed, but if yours doesn't, you should be sure to change it at least twice a year.